iTwin/itwinjs-core/common/api/imodeljs-clients.api.md

 // @public
 export class ChangeSetHandler {
+    // @internal
     constructor(handler: IModelBaseHandler, fileHandler?: FileHandler);
-    create(requestContext: AuthorizedClientRequestContext, iModelId: GuidString, changeSet: ChangeSet, path: string, progressCallback?: (progress: ProgressInfo) => void): Promise<ChangeSet>;
+    // Warning: (ae-incompatible-release-tags) The symbol "create" is marked as @public, but its signature references "AuthorizedClientRequestContext" which is marked as @beta create(requestContext: AuthorizedClientRequestContext, iModelId: GuidString, changeSet: ChangeSet, path: string, progressCallback?: (progress: ProgressInfo) => void): Promise<ChangeSet>;
-    download(requestContext: AuthorizedClientRequestContext, changeSets: ChangeSet[], path: string, progressCallback?: (progress: ProgressInfo) => void): Promise<void>;
+    // Warning: (ae-incompatible-release-tags) The symbol "download" is marked as @public, but its signature references "AuthorizedClientRequestContext" which is marked as @beta download(requestContext: AuthorizedClientRequestContext, changeSets: ChangeSet[], path: string, progressCallback?: (progress: ProgressInfo) => void): Promise<void>;
-    get(requestContext: AuthorizedClientRequestContext, iModelId: GuidString, query?: ChangeSetQuery): Promise<ChangeSet[]>;
+    // Warning: (ae-incompatible-release-tags) The symbol "get" is marked as @public, but its signature references "AuthorizedClientRequestContext" which is marked as @beta get(requestContext: AuthorizedClientRequestContext, iModelId: GuidString, query?: ChangeSetQuery): Promise<ChangeSet[]>;
     }